antoineMoPa/ogl-js/Readme.md

 GLSL is an awesome language that allows you to do all sorts of magic things with the vertex and pixels of the screen.

-"handle" is an identifier created by you.

-* `load_shaders("handle","vertex.glsl","fragment.glsl")` - Load Shaders in current folder.
+* `load_shaders("some-shaders","vertex.glsl","fragment.glsl")` - Load Shaders in current folder.
 Use "handle" as the name.
-* `bind_shaders("handle")` - Bind the shader with name "handle" for the next calls
+* `bind_shaders("some-shaders")` - Bind the shader with name "handle" for the next calls
 * `bind_shaders("default")` - Back to the default shader

 **BONUS**

 * `render_model("test.obj");` - Render a 3d model made with blender's obj export.
 (In export settings: Triangulate faces!)

-**OpenGL todo**

-* make render to texture work
-* default shader that loads textures, uvs, uses Kd, Ks, Ka from MaterialLib
+# Todo

+* More scripting languages with swig
+* Remove Spidermonkey dependency (Use other JS engines)
+* Build on Windows
-* conquer the world
+* Web library with the same API ?
-* Load PNGs in Model, not just bmp - http://lodev.org/lodepng/? other lib with more filetypes?

-**General todo**

-* Ability to download "cubes" from the internet in .zip format (but renamed .cube)
-* user input (started, but not put in javascript)
-* links
-* move through the world / follow links

-## Cubes

-Cubes are subdivisions of the world.
-They will be coded in Javascript and packed into an archive along with images and 3d models they might need.
-The archive size will be limited to < 1 MB.
-The goal is to keep this file small so it can be loaded in a snap.
-Cubes will take advantage of the space they have, maximize originality and use procedural stuff.

-The initial motivation is to create a big world where people can create links to other cubes (with urls like http://site.com/unicorn.cube).

-## Why Spidemonkey 24 ?
-I did not want to compile chrome or a new Spidemonkey release on my chromebook.
-Spidermonkey 24 is available in debian packages.

-## Make your cubes Free Software
-(open source, if you prefer)

-I encourage you to follow the hacker mindset and share your cubes under an open source licence such as the GPLV3.

 ## Contributing

-fork on github
+Fork on github
 commit your changes
 create a pull request